-Condition - between where the thermometry scan was acquired and where the etry scan should have been acquired.
-Error Code 50-211 Delay Immediate System Setup, Alignment, Coarse: No system response.
-Response Detailed: TDC will stop p rocessing thermometry images from the MRI Delivery - Initialization: Tialization will be termination TDC will stop processing thermometry images from the MRI and Ini- ated.
-Delivery - Ablation: Not applicable. - y position & orientation information for the thermometry scan to the Address the MRI have been correctly Cause - ppears when using TULSA-PRO® with a Siemens MRI.
-Steps After SETUP Addressing the ALIGNMENT Not applicable.
-Cause COARSE 1 DETAILED Confirm the last Scan run on the MRI is the same as the last Scan imported into TDC Coarse Planning.
-1. If not done correctly: Import the latest SAG T2 in the Alignment Planning tab of TDC.
+Condition There is a disagreement between where the thermometry scan was acquired and where the TDC thinks the thermometry scan should have been acquired.

+Error Code 50-211

+Delay Immediate

+System Setup, Alignment, Coarse: No system response.

+Response Detailed: TDC will stop p rocessing thermometry images from the MRI

+Delivery - Initialization: TDC will stop processing thermometry images from the MRI and Initialization will be terminated.

+Delivery - Ablation: Not applicable.

+Ensure that thermometry position & orientation information for the thermometry scan to

+Address the MRI have been correctly setup.

+Cause NOTE: This Alarm only a ppears when using TULSA-PRO® with a Siemens MRI.

+Steps After SETUP

+Addressing the ALIGNMENT Not applicable.

+Cause COARSE 1

+DETAILED Confirm the last Scan run on the MRI is the same as the last Scan

+imported into TDC Coarse Planning.

+1. If not done correctly:

+Import the latest SAG T2 in the Alignment Planning tab of TDC.
 If necessary, adjust the UA Position by selecting Unlock UA.
-Proceed through the normal workflow.
+Pro ceed through the normal workflow.
 Open the THERM scan on the MRI Software.
 Copy the Table Position from the most recent SAG T2 Scan acquired.
 Click Update in Detailed Planning.
 Set the number of dynamics to 1.
 Run the thermometry sequence.
 Repeat the sequence, changing the number of dynamics 26.
 Ensure the coils activated between the Reference Scan (1 dynamic) and the larger dynamic scan are identical.
+The alarm will clear when the images with the correct THERM pos-

+ition and orientation is received.

 DELIVERY - INITIALIZATION Open the THERM scan on the Siemens MRI Software.
 Copy the Table Position from the most recent SAG T2 Scan acquired.
 Click Update in Delivery workspace.
 Set the number of dynamics to 1.
 Run the thermometry sequence.
 Repeat the sequence, changing the number of dynamics to the maximum available.
 Ensure the coils activated between the Reference Scan (1 dynamic) and the larger dynamic scan are identical.
-Click Start on the TDC.

-Re-enter the patient's core temperature.
-Relaunch the MRI Thermometry Sequence on the MRI Console.
+9. Re-enter the patient's core temperature.
+10. Relaunch the MRI Thermometry Sequence on the MRI Console.
 The alarm will clear once the new image is received.
 DELIVERY - ABLATION Not applicable.